konflux-ci/release-service-catalog/catalog/task/create-internal-request/0.7/README.md

 - add new subdirectory parameter to be used for storing of results file
     - this will enable us to clean up only the current pipelinerun's data in the fbc-release pipeline
+- changes the task step `watch-internal-request-status` to check for `.status.condition[0].reason` instead of `.status.condition[0].status` to determine if the request has Succeeded of Failed.

 ### changes since 0.5
 - adds `updateGenericResult` parameter to control whether the `genericResult`